RobertHynes/binsim/README_MacOS.md

 1. You must have the Mac OS X Developer Tools (XCode) installed.
 You can download XCode from the App Store.

-2. You will need jpeg lib.
-The Makefile is written assuming you install this with Homebrew (brew install libjpeg-turbo).
+2. You will need some version of libjpeg.
+The Makefile is written assuming you use libjpeg-turbo (https://libjpeg-turbo.org/) and install this with Homebrew (brew install libjpeg-turbo).
 If you use another installer like fink or compile from source the headers and libraries will be in a different place and you will need to modify the Makefile.